toddaustin07/MQTT-Discovery/README.md

 mosquitto_pub -h localhost -t “smartthings/switch/myswitch/config” -m “create it!”

-Note that the message content is unimportant, and Retain option is optional (unlike HA)
+Note that the message content is unimportant, and Retain option should *not* be used (unlike HA)

 ##### Update state of the switch